clerma/ohhsnap/_booths/1-portrait-booth.md

 					</p>
 					<!-- Text -->
 					<p class="fs-sm text-white-60 mb-0">
-					 Give your guest instant gratification with the ability to text or email a copy instantly.
+					 Give your guests instant gratification with the ability to text or email a copy instantly.
 					</p>
 				  </div>
 				</div>